JonasGreim/leaflet-map-project/README.md

 Explore the deployed website:
 [Click here to visit](https://jlang1.github.io/Company-Headquarters-in-the-USA/)

+*This website is optimized for desktop use and may not function as expected on mobile devices.*

 ## Getting Started

 To get a local copy up and running, follow these simple steps.